Damans227/Containerlive/README.md

  ## How to use Containerlive

- <blockquote><b>Important Note:</b> In order to run this app, you will have to configure your Docker Host o accept incoming traffic on the TCP layer on a certain port.
-Typically, the port that is used for this purpose is 2375 or 2376. </blockquote>
+ <blockquote><i><b>Important Note:</b> In order to run this app, you will have to configure your Docker Host o accept incoming traffic on the TCP layer on a certain port.
+Typically, the port that is used for this purpose is 2375 or 2376.</i> </blockquote>

  1. Click inside the text box on far left at the top of the page, where it says <i>'Enter ticker symbol'</i>.
  2. Enter a valid ticker symbol, such as 'GOOG' and hit Search.